timpelican/raytrace/README.md

 # raytrace

 PragProg "Ray Tracer Challenge" book.
+Code is of interest to no-one, ever.